marko-durasic/marko-durasic.github.io/_posts/2019-07-21-terminator.md

 ## Setting up a custom layout ##

-Open terminator terminal and split it horizontally and vertically into a desired layout.
+Open terminator terminal and split it horizontally and vertically into a desired layout (you do this by righ-clicking and selecting split horizontally or vertically).

-We are creating two layouts called.
+We are creating two layouts.
 One is called `mem_vm` and other one is called `ssh_vm`.

 ### Layout mem_vm ###